permazen/permazen/README.md

   * A library for precise, non-local field change notifications
   * An embeddable Java command line interface (CLI)

+Got five minutes?
+Read [Persistence Programming: Are We Doing This Right?](https://queue.acm.org/detail.cfm?id=3526210) in the Jan/Feb 2022 issue of ACM Queue magazine for an overview of the Permazen "story".

 ### What's the motivation?

 Persistence is central to most applications.
 But there are many challenges involved in persistence programming that lie outside of the domain of simply storing the data.